-- 2.3.3.1.
-The performance zone for all programmes will be 1000 metres each for the main (x) and the crosswind (y) axes.
+- 2.2.3.1.
+The performance zone for all programmes will be 1000 metres each for the main (x) and the cross-wind (y) axes.
 For Programmes Q, 1, 2 and 3, infringements may be recorded by a technical device or by four Line Judges.
-Contest organisers may decide to dispense with the recording of performance zone infringements, in which case the highest K factors will be used for positioning marks (see 2.1.4.4.).
-The decision to adopt this option will be published not later than the second contest bulletin. - 2.3.3.2.
-For each infringement of the performance zone in Programmes Q, 1, 2 and 3 by more than 50 metres in the direction of the x-axis and/or the y-axis a pilot will be given 30 penalty points; this applies to the operation of either the conventional or the technical method (i.e. either visual observation or tracking). - 2.3.3.3.
-If the conventional method is used, each infringement beyond 50 metres outside the performance zone will be penalised by 30 penalty points; and thereafter, for every figure started beyond 50 metres outside the performance zone, 30 penalty points will be given. - An infringement is considered to have occurred if the fuselage of the aircraft is seen by the Line Judges to have crossed the line being observed, even if this occurs more than once in a single figure.
+Contest organisers may decide to dispense with the recording of performance zone infringements, in which case the highest K factors will be used for positioning marks (see 2.1.4.5).
+The decision to adopt this option will be published not later than the second contest bulletin. - 2.2.3.2.
+For each infringement of the performance zone in Programmes Q, 1, 2 and 3 by more than 50 metres in the direction of the x-axis and/or the y-axis a pilot will be given 30 penalty points; this applies to the operation of either the conventional or the technical method (i.e. either visual observation or tracking). - 2.2.3.3.
+If the conventional method is used, each infringement beyond 50 metres outside the performance zone will be penalised by 30 penalty points; and thereafter, for every figure started beyond 50 metres outside the performance zone, 30 penalty points will be given.

-2.3.4.
+2.2.4.
 Flight Regulations and Dangerous Flying

-2.3.4.1.
+2.2.4.1.
 Competitors found guilty of violating flight regulations and/or causing a dangerous situation will, on the recommendation of the International Jury, be disqualified by the Contest Director.
-The Chief Judge may, with the agreement of two-thirds of the Board of Judges, exclude a pilot who is not flying safely or could cause an unsafe situation This would apply from takeoff to touchdown (see Section 6, 1.2.7.4.)
+The Chief Judge may, with the agreement of two-thirds of the Board of Judges, exclude a pilot who is not flying safely or could cause an unsafe situation This would apply from takeoff to touchdown (see Sporting Code, Section 6, 1.2.7.5.)

-2.3.5.
+2.2.5.
 Interruption of a Programme

-2.3.5.1.
-A competitor will be given 150 penalty points if he or she interrupts his or her programme:

-- a) in order to make a change of attitude or direction between two figures (more than 90°); - b) in order to lose or regain height; - c) the addition of a figure to a sequence will result in 150 penalty points but all subsequent figures correctly flown will be marked.
+- 2.2.5.1.
+A competitor will be given 150 penalty points if he or she interrupts his or her programme: - a) in order to make a change of attitude or direction between two figures (more than 90°); - b) in order to lose or regain height; - c) the addition of a figure to a sequence will result in 150 penalty points but all subsequent figures correctly flown will be marked.
 For example, if the additional figure flown is a repeat of the previous figure, the score for the original figure must be retained, even if zero.
 Under no circumstances should a competitor be allowed to gain an advantage due to this additional figure.

-2.3.6.
+2.2.6.
 Violations of Safety Manoeuvres

-A penalty of 30 points will be given for each and every figure flown outside the box and other than the prescribed manoeuvres set out in Rule 1.2.1. (b).
+A penalty of 30 points will be given for each and every figure flown outside the box and other than the prescribed manoeuvres set out in Rule 1.2.1.2.

-2.4.
-PENALTIES AND DEVALUATIONS APPLICABLE TO MARKS FOR FIGURES IN PROGRAMMES Q, 1, 2, AND 3
+2.3.
+PENALTIES AND DEVALUATIONS APPLICABLE TO MARKS FOR FIGURES IN PROGRAMMES Q, 1, 2, AND 3 prescribed herein, and (b) by further values in conformity with the Judging Criteria in Appendix 1.

-It is assumed by a Judge that a contestant is going to fly a perfect figure, therefore he/she starts with the grade of 10 and proceeds to downgrade this mark (a) by fixed values as prescribed herein, and (b) by further values in conformity with the Judging Criteria in Appendix 1.
+It is assumed by a Judge that a contestant is going to fly a perfect figure, therefore he/she starts with the grade of 10 and proceeds to downgrade this mark (a) by fixed values as